moxystudio/rfcs-oss/rfcs/0008-react-layout.md

 # Motivation

-Web projects usually have the need to have one or more layouts.
+Next.js projects usually have the need to have one or more layouts.
 Layouts are the "shell" of your app and usually contain navigation elements, such as an header and a footer.
 In the ideal scenario, each page would be able to say which layout they want to use, including tweaking its properties dynamically, such as `variant="light"`.
 However, we also want to keep the layout persistent in the React tree, to avoid having to remount it every time a user navigate between pages.

 Historically, projects overlook the need of multiple layouts or the ability to change layout props between pages.
 They start off with a simple layout and only later they handle this need, often with poor and non-scalable solutions.